NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 2 – The Carbon Exchange

 Carbon, the giver of life, moves through all locations of life - Earth’s atmosphere, biosphere, lithosphere, geosphere, and hydrosphere.
-Starting with photosynthesis, plants take in the sun’s energy, carbon dioxide from the air, and water.
+Starting with photosynthesis, plants take in the Sun’s energy, carbon dioxide from the air, and water.
 They combine carbon dioxide with hydrogen and oxygen from water to create sugar molecules for power in a process called respiration.
 Animals that eat plants digest the sugar molecules to get energy for their bodies.
 Respiration, excretion, and decomposition release and exchange the carbon back into the atmosphere and soil, continuing the cycle.
 Near-surface carbon attempts to balance Earth’s climate and the temperature of our atmosphere.
-Diagram the sun’s energy coming into the atmosphere and the Earth’s carbon response to balance the temperature.
+Both the Slow Carbon Cycle and the Fast Carbon Cycle contribute to the movement of carbon throughout all locations of life.
+Look at NEXT.cc’s Earth Energy Balance.
+Diagram the Sun’s energy coming into the atmosphere and the Earth’s carbon response to balance the temperature.

 Activity 3 – The Slow Carbon Cycle

-Over billions of years, nature’s lifecycle created fossil fuels of coal, oil, petroleum, stones like limestone, and coral.
-Ancient civilizations lived lighter on the land than today. store carbon which is released when extracted and used by humans.
-Now powerplants combust fossil fuels, cars burn petroleum and gasoline, engines quickly and constantly release carbon into the atmosphere contributing to air pollution, ocean acidification, carbon dioxide release in agriculture and industry, and temperature rise.
-The Intergovernmental Panel on Climate Change reports that it is urgent to control carbon release and to reach the 2030 goal of only a 1.5% temperature increase.
+Over billions of years, nature’s lifecycle created fossil fuels of coal, oil, petroleum, and stones like limestone and coral.
+Ancient civilizations lived lighter on the land than today.
+Today, stored carbon is released when humans extract and use it.
+Power plants combust fossil fuels, cars burn petroleum and gasoline, and engines quickly and constantly release carbon into the atmosphere, contributing to air pollution, ocean acidification, carbon dioxide release in agriculture and industry, and temperature rise.
+The IPCC Intergovernmental Panel on Climate Change calls to control carbon release to reach the 2030 goal of only a 1.5% temperature increase.
 Take this Carbon footprint quiz.
-Look at ways to cut your carbon footprint in your house, your food, your clothes, your energy use, and your transportation.
-List five things that you can do to lower your family’s carbon footprint.
+Look at how to cut your carbon footprint in your house, your food, your clothes, your energy use, and your transportation.
+List five things you can do to reduce your family’s carbon footprint.

 The world is changing.
 The fast carbon exchanges over a few years are polluting with the combustion of forests, the burning of fossil fuels, the driving of gasoline-powered vehicles, and the rising carbon footprint of wealthier countries.
 As a result, air pollution is on the rise, drought is increasing, and temperatures are rising.
-But, on the other hand, the slow carbon cycle that takes millions of years to complete is disappearing.
-Since the Industrial Revolution, people burned so much fuel, and produced so much carbon dioxide into the air that the global climate has risen over one degree Fahrenheit.
+On the other hand, the slow carbon cycle that takes millions of years to complete is disappearing.
+Since the Industrial Revolution, people burned so much fuel and produced so much carbon dioxide into the air that the global climate has risen over one degree Fahrenheit.
 In 150 years, people have accrued the most carbon in the atmosphere that it has had in 420,000 years.
-Higher temperatures and carbon release increase greenhouse gases such as carbon dioxide, significantly impacting the planet’s warming.
-What can you do to change the future?
+Higher temperatures and carbon release increase greenhouse gases such as carbon dioxide, significantly impacting global warming.
+So, what can you do to change the future?
 It starts with you.
+Look over The Environment Excuse review of your food, home, goods you purchase annually, and travel.
+Could you list changes you will make to reduce your carbon footprint?
+Upload them to the gallery

 Review